The George B. Moody PhysioNet Challenges are an activity of PhysioNet (the moniker of the Research Resource for Complex Physiologic Signals).

 The Department of Biomedical Informatics (BMI) at Emory, which runs the Challenges and physionetchallenges.org.
 It supports the code and data provided by the organizers for the current Challenge but not for past Challenges or other projects.

 For support of all libraries and code provided on PhysioNet.org, please contact the LCP, which can be reached directly for support at https://physionet.org/about/#contact.

 For support about Computing and Cardiology (CinC), please email contact[at]cinc.org.
 Although we partner with CinC, we cannot provide exceptions to the conference rules, discounts on fees, visa support letters for attendance, or other specific information about the conference not directly related to the Challenge.

 For support on the current Challenge, please contact help[at]physionetchallenges.org.
 Previous Challenges are not generally supported, but requests will be considered, particularly if resources are available.
 The submission of open-source code to be re-run on past Challenge data will be considered if the requestor can provide resources to assist in this.
 Unfortunately, the funding from the NIH and our generous sponsors cannot always match the large number of requests that we receive.
 Test data from previous Challenges will not be released under any circumstance to prevent overfitting on the test data.

 If you are interested in contributing to, or posing a Challenge, please feel free to contact us with details of the databases you can provide, the nature of the problem you wish to solve, and some demo code which makes a basic attempt to solve the problem.
 We strongly recommend having at least three independent databases, two to become public, and one to remain private/hidden.
-For more information on the general aims and framework of the Challenge, and the criteria for a successful event, please see here.
+For more information on the general aims and framework of the Challenge, and the criteria for a successful event, please see here and here.